Fate/Grand Order: Chapter 2: Cosmos in the Lostbelt

-After clearing all seven Lostbelts and learning the Foreign God herself was a pawn to the true mastermind, the members of Chaldea attempt to return to Chaldea's headquarters, where the mastermind resides, only to be blocked by a barrier.
+After pruning the Seventh Lostbelt, Novum Chaldea learned that U-Olga Marie is not the true Alien God itself and was actually a Disciple to the true mastermind.
+Novum Chaldea attempt to return to Chaldea's headquarters, where the mastermind resides, only to be blocked by a barrier.
 They are informed that due to using Extra Class Servants, they have been rejected by the Human Order.
-The organization must endure an Ordeal Call to prove that their Extra Classes are connected to humanity so they can stop the mastermind and restore the Earth.
+The organization must endure an Ordeal Call to prove that their Extra Classes are connected to humanity.
+After resolving the Ordeal Call, Novum Chaldea finally delved inside Antarctica with the help from the Chaldean, whose true identity is Goetia using Romani's form as an atonement for his previous deeds.
+Acknowledging Novum Chaldea, he once again takes the identity of Grand Caster King Solomon and forms a temporary contract with Ritsuka to assist them for the final battle.